Research Directions

 Ongoing projects in this theme include:

-- Studying phosphorus redox chemistry on rocky and icy planets, including effects of iron and manganese minerals and geochemical conditions
+• Studying phosphorus redox chemistry on rocky and icy planets, including effects of iron and other metals and geochemical conditions

 Detecting signs of life and habitability on other worlds requires techniques that assess the geochemical environment and differentiate between abiotic and biotic systems.
 We work to develop analytical techniques to study astrobiology of samples and in-situ field environments, and to simulate abiotic vs. biotic geochemical systems in the laboratory.